Kathy Kirby: Career

 "Let Me Go, Lover!" was followed by "You're the One", which peaked at No. 17 in May 1964.
 That success was followed by a record-breaking summer season show at the ABC Theatre in Blackpool.

 Kirby became one of the biggest stars of the early to mid-1960s, appearing in the Royal Command Variety Performance and two television series for BBC TV.
-She represented the United Kingdom in the Eurovision Song Contest in 1965 and came second with the song "I Belong", which also became a hit.
+She represented the United Kingdom in the Eurovision Song Contest 1965 and came second with the song "I Belong", which also became a hit.
 Author and historian John Kennedy O'Connor describes Kirby's "I Belong" as being far more representative of current musical tastes than other songs from the contest, but she was beaten by France Gall from France, and representing Luxembourg, singing an even more contemporary song written by Serge Gainsbourg.
 Bitter at her defeat, she slapped Gall.
 An EP was issued featuring the six songs selected for the Eurovision Contest, featuring a different version of "I Belong", which peaked at No. 10 in 1965.
 An Italian version of "I Belong" was recorded by her under the title "Tu Sei Con M. She also sang the theme tune for the BBC television series Adam Adamant Lives!.

 In September 1965, her single "The Way of Love" charted at No. 88 on the US Billboard Top 100.
 The song also charted in some of the regional charts, such as No. 35 in New York, No. 16 in Philadelphia, No. 39 in Detroit, No. 39 in Washington, and No. 38 in Los Angeles.

 After the chart success of "I Belong", Kirby recorded more than a dozen singles between 1965 and 1967, but they failed to chart.
 She continued to make television appearances, including on The Wheeltappers and Shunters Social Club in 1975.

 During the 1970s, Kirby's singing career was eclipsed by a turbulent personal life, but she continued to perform live at smaller venues and made occasional television appearances and performed a few live concerts on the nostalgia circuit.
 On 31 December 1976, she performed her hit song "Secret Love" on BBC1's A Jubilee of Music, celebrating British pop music for Queen Elizabeth II's impending Silver Jubilee.

 Her final single, "He", was released in March 1981, at which time she was interviewed by Simon Reed for ITV.
 The interview focused on her attempted comeback after a difficult decade personally and professionally.

 In December 1983, she gave one last concert in Blackpool, then retired from show business altogether.